 Over three years I watched the DVD lectures by evolutionary fitness guru Art De Vany.
 In those seven hours I learned a lot about hormones and how they applied to human performance.
 Using what I learned, I made several changes in my life which ended up yielding a positive health outcome.
 Because I was in tune with how my hormones were being triggered, those changes did not require massive amounts of willpower.
 Timing nutrition and training in a way that promoted optimal hormone expression made the body composition benefits I experienced seem almost effortless.

 For whatever reason, I decided to watch the video.
 I ended up watching the 1 hour 37 minute video twice.
 I’m so glad I did.
 Now I know why I have been such a poor predictor of relationship outcomes.
 Ones that I assumed were solid ended up being doomed and ones that appeared rocky were actually solid.
-Just like De Vany taught me with nutrition, there is also a timing component associated with the hormones in male female relationships.
+Just like De Vany taught me about nutrition, there is also a timing component associated with the hormones in male-female relationships.

 Not everyone will find time to watch the video or read his book.
 Here are some of the ideas covered.
 The video covers much more.